On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: A linear algebra and a dynamical systems problem

 where $A=(a_{ij})_{i,j=1:N}$, is the matrix describing the interaction of $N$ different agents $\x_i\in \Rn$, $a_{ii}=0, i=1,\dots,N$, $a_{ij}\ge 0$ for $j\ne i$, and $E\in \R^{n\times n}$ is the matrix describing which components of each agent interact with one another.
 In general, $A$ represents the structure of a directed graph with weighted edges, and we will henceforth assume that the graph is connected, hence one can get to any node starting from any other node, moving along edges (in particular, no row of $A$ can be $0$).
+We recall that a graph being connected is equivalent to the matrix $A$ being irreducible.